japila-books/spark-sql-internals/docs/hive/HiveClientImpl.md

 :url-hive-javadoc: https://hive.apache.org/javadocs/r{hive-version}/api
 :url-hadoop-javadoc: https://hadoop.apache.org/docs/r{hadoop-version}/api

-`HiveClientImpl` is a link:HiveClient.adoc[HiveClient] that uses a <<client, Hive metastore client>> (for meta data/DDL operations using calls to a Hive metastore).
+`HiveClientImpl` is a HiveClient.md[HiveClient] that uses a <<client, Hive metastore client>> (for meta data/DDL operations using calls to a Hive metastore).

-`HiveClientImpl` is <<creating-instance, created>> exclusively when `IsolatedClientLoader` is requested to link:HiveUtils.adoc#newClientForMetadata[create a new Hive client].
-When created, `HiveClientImpl` is given the location of the default database for the Hive metastore warehouse (i.e. <<warehouseDir, warehouseDir>> that is the value of link:../spark-sql-hive-metastore.adoc#hive.metastore.warehouse.dir[hive.metastore.warehouse.dir] Hive-specific Hadoop configuration property).
+`HiveClientImpl` is <<creating-instance, created>> exclusively when `IsolatedClientLoader` is requested to HiveUtils.md#newClientForMetadata[create a new Hive client].
+When created, `HiveClientImpl` is given the location of the default database for the Hive metastore warehouse (i.e. <<warehouseDir, warehouseDir>> that is the value of ../spark-sql-hive-metastore.md#hive.metastore.warehouse.dir[hive.metastore.warehouse.dir] Hive-specific Hadoop configuration property).

 NOTE: The location of the default database for the Hive metastore warehouse is `/user/hive/warehouse` by default.

-NOTE: The Hadoop configuration is what link:HiveExternalCatalog.adoc#creating-instance[HiveExternalCatalog] was given when created (which is the default Hadoop configuration from Spark Core's `SparkContext.hadoopConfiguration` with the Spark properties with `spark.hadoop` prefix).
+NOTE: The Hadoop configuration is what HiveExternalCatalog.md#creating-instance[HiveExternalCatalog] was given when created (which is the default Hadoop configuration from Spark Core's `SparkContext.hadoopConfiguration` with the Spark properties with `spark.hadoop` prefix).

 [[logging]]
 [TIP]